 The FCC has adopted several regulations for interconnected VoIP services, as have several states, especially as it relates to core customer and safety issues such as E911, local number portability, disability access, outage reporting, universal service contributions, and regulatory reporting requirements.
 The FCC has not, however, formally classified interconnected VoIP services as either information services or telecommunications services.
 In this vacuum, some states have asserted more expansive rights to regulate interconnected VoIP services, while others have adopted laws that bar the state commission from regulating VoIP service.
+Several advocacy and labor organizations petitioned the FCC in 2022 to formally classify VoIP as a telecommunications service; however, the FCC has not taken any action on the petition.
+Classification of our VoIP services as telecommunications services and compliance costs.

 Universal Service.
-Interconnected VoIP services must contribute to the USF used to subsidize communication services provided to low-income households, to customers in rural and high cost areas, and to schools, libraries, and rural health care providers.
+Interconnected VoIP services must contribute to the USF used to subsidize communication services provided to low-income households, to customers in rural and high-cost areas, and to schools, libraries, and rural health care providers.
 The amount of universal service contribution required of interconnected VoIP service providers is based on a percentage of revenues earned from interstate and international services provided to end users.
 We allocate our end user revenues and remit payments to the universal service fund in accordance with FCC rules.
 The FCC has ruled that states may impose state universal service fees on interconnected VoIP providers.